The fate of the spin polaron in the 1D antiferromagnets: Results: switching on and off the magnon-magnon interaction

 The results are shown in Fig.~\ref{fig:spectra}(a-b).
 The spectrum for $\lambda = 1$ is identical to the well-known spectral function of the $t$--$J$ model at half-filling~\cite{Kim96, Senechal2000}, cf. Fig.~\ref{fig:spectra}(a).
 The incoherent spectrum is usually understood in terms of a convolution of the spinon and holon dispersion relations [shown by the dashed lines in Fig.~\ref{fig:spectra}(a)].

 The spectrum in the absence of the magnon-magnon interaction, i.e. at $\lambda = 0$, is shown in~Fig.~\ref{fig:spectra}(b).
 This spectrum contains a dispersive low-energy feature which is visibly split from the rest of the spectrum at momenta $k> \pi/2$ and which, at $k=\pi/2$, corresponds to the spin polaron quasiparticle characterized in Figs.~\ref{fig:scaling}.
 Crucially, the whole spectrum exhibits typical features of the spin polaron physics.
-To verify that this is the case, we qualitatively reproduced the result of Fig.~\ref{fig:spectra}(b) using a self-consistent Born approximation (not shown) to the spectral function of the modified 1D $t$--$J$ model at $\lambda =0$~\footnote{We use a small but finite Ising anisotropy, in order to overcome the divergence of the linear spin wave theory and assume unbroken SU(2) symmetry~\cite{Brink1998}.}, i.e. using an `archetypical' spin polaronic calculation.
+To verify that this is the case, we qualitatively reproduced the result of Fig.~\ref{fig:spectra}(b) using a \kw{linear spin wave theory approximation and} self-consistent Born approximation \kw{[cf. spectrum of Fig.~\ref{fig:Heisenberg_LSW_spectral_function}(a), discussed in Sec.~\ref{sec:gaplessnotenough}, and spectrum of Fig.~\ref{fig:spectra}(b) at $q= \pi/2$]}, i.e. using an `archetypical' spin polaronic calculation.

-Interestingly, {\it apart} from the dispersive low-energy quasiparticle feature particularly pronounced for $k> \pi/2$, the two spectra seem to be qualitatively similar.
-This stunning result originates from the fact that: (i) excited states with a predominantly moderate number of sparsely distributed magnon pairs have an important contribution to the excited states of model \eqref{eq:model} at any $\lambda$, (ii) for such states the magnon-magnon interaction do not matter, hence they contribute in a similar manner to the spectral function for any $\lambda$, in particular $\lambda=1$ and $\lambda=0$.
+Interestingly, {\it apart} from the dispersive low-energy quasiparticle feature particularly pronounced for $k> \pi/2$, the two spectra seem to be qualitatively similar: \kw{(i) Almost all the spectral weight is tightly enclosed by the dashed and dotted lines (indicating the dispersion of the free holon and the edges of the spinon-holon continuum);} \kw{(ii) Dashed lines track quite well the position of the enhanced spectral weight in the $(k,\omega)$ plane (this is for all lines except for the lower-left dashed holon line).} \footnote{\kw{The main difference between the $\lambda =1$ and $\lambda =0$ spectra is related to the distinct nature of `stripes' in the spectrum: for $\lambda =1 $ the `stripes' come from the finite size effect and disappear in the thermodynamic limit, merging into a continuum of states; for $\lambda =0$ the `stripes' are determined by the strength of the string potential, as the `stripes' follow from the ladder spectrum.
+Note that the latter stripes should largely be washed out in the thermodynamic limit, cf. the hardly visible ladder spectrum of the cluster perturbation theory spectrum of the 2D $t$--$J$ model of Ref.~\cite{Wang2015}.
+Considering that experimentally measured spectra are broadened because of a variety of factors, we think it is unlikely that this fine structure could be resolved experimentally.
+This is why we claim that the higher-energy part of the spectrum (the continuum) is likely to look quite similar at $ \lambda =1 $ and at $\lambda =0$.}} This stunning result originates from the fact that: (i) excited states with a predominantly moderate number of sparsely distributed magnon pairs have an important contribution to the excited states of model \eqref{eq:model} at any $\lambda$, (ii) for such states the magnon-magnon interaction do not matter, hence they contribute in a similar manner to the spectral function for any $\lambda$, in particular $\lambda=1$ and $\lambda=0$.